 2) Set Goals for Yourself

 How much writing do you want to get done?
 What would an ideal day look like for you?
-These are some of the questions that you should ask yourself when setting goals.
+These are some questions that you should ask yourself when setting goals.

 Setting up daily, weekly or even monthly goals can help improve your author productivity by giving you something specific to work towards (and there is nothing more motivating than that).

 For example, if your goal for the next month is to write 200 words every day… then make sure that’s what happens.
 What’s more important than the amount you write, is your consistency.